 - Understands facial anatomy, the anatomy of your target area

-- Has experience injecting Botox in similar cases as your own
+- Has experience injecting Botox in similar cases like your own

 - Treats patients with Botox on a regular basis